Tochemey/goakt/docs/advanced/pubsub.md

+---
-# PubSub (Topic-Based Publish/Subscribe)
+title: PubSub
+description: Application-level topic-based publish/subscribe messaging.
+sidebarTitle: "📢 PubSub"
+---

 **PubSub** enables application-level topic-based messaging.
 Actors subscribe to named topics and receive messages published to those topics by other actors.
-This is **separate from the event stream**, which only handles system and cluster events (see [Event Streams](event-streams.md)).
+This is **separate from the event stream**, which only handles system and cluster events (see [Event Streams](event-streams)).

 ## Architecture